A Coherent View on Entropy: Introduction

-However, informational entropy $H$ is often identified with physical entropy $S$ \cite{Weh78,Wal85,Zur89,Val91,Zeh05,Haw04}.
-This is quite surprising because the former is a subjective quantity while the latter is an objective one.
-Thus the identification should be problematic.
-The aim of this paper is to examine the usual identification and provide a coherent resolution of the problem. $H$ can be interpreted as $S$ of the whole that contains both the original system for which $H$ is given and memories that is correlated with the system.
-Here memory play the role of the observer.
+Surprisingly, however, informational entropy $H$ is often identified with physical entropy $S$ \cite{Wal85,Rei65,Val91,Per95,Sha48,Sch10}.
+On the one hand, the two quantities are not expected to be the same because the two quantities are differently defined and furthermore the former is a subjective quantity while the latter is an objective one.
+On the other hand, however, there can be a deeper reason to justify the identification \cite{Sch10}.
+The purpose of this paper is to examine the identification and provide a coherent explanation; Informational entropy $H$ of a system can be interpreted as physical entropy $S$ of the whole including both the system and ``memories of outside observer" correlated with the system.

 This paper is organized as follows.
-Section II discusses why the identification is problematic.
-Section III describes how informational entropy can be interpreted properly in terms of objective entropy.
-In section IV, a few related questions are discussed.
-The conclusion is reported in section V.
+Section II gives an explanation about why the two quantities are not to be simply identified.
+In section III, we discuss explanations proposed so far.
+In section IV, the main part of this paper, we describe how informational entropy can be interpreted in terms of objective entropy.
+In section V, a related question is discussed.
+The conclusion is reported in section VI.